 Duckett’s Grove is a former great house, originally built in 1745 for the Duckett family.
-At the time, they would have been Carlow’s largest landowners and the fine Georgian style house would have been set on 12,000 acres of land in county Carlow.
-The house was later rebuilt and then remodelled in the 19th century, to form the gothic property, the shell of which we see today.
+At the time, they would have been Carlow’s largest landowners and the fine Georgian style house would have been set on 12,000 acres of land.
+The house was later rebuilt and then remodeled in the 19th century, to form the impressive gothic property, the shell of which we see today.

 Sadly, the property was gutted by fire in April 1933, and all the original features and furnishings were lost forever.
 Today, the building itself is a haunting and inaccessible ruin, but two historic walled gardens – which have been completely restored – are now open to the public.
 Christmas Markets and other events also take place on extensive grounds.

 Given the sad state of the house itself and the troubled times that it has seen, a curse that was placed upon it many years ago may have had the desired effect.
 It is said that William Duckett was having an affair with a young, local woman.
 One day, when riding across the estate together, she fell from her horse and was killed.
 In her grief, the woman’s mother placed a Piseóg upon the Duckett family and their property.
 This was a curse intended to bring misfortune and eventual ruin.
-Since the spell was cast, the wailing of a banshee has been heard on occasion, echoing through the ruins of the house, and warning those who hear her cries of impending personal tragedy.
+Since the spell was cast, the wailing of a banshee has sometimes been heard echoing through the ruins of the house and warning those who hear her cries of impending personal tragedy.
 Her cries have been speculatively linked to at least two deaths in recent times.

 If you have visited Duckett’s Grove, why not tell other users how you got on?
 Would you recommend it?
 Did you see, hear or feel anything?
 Click “Add Your Experience” and then enter your name and email address to post your guest review.

 Please note that all experiences will be vetted prior to publishing and I reserve the right to decline inclusion or to redact sensitive information.